Protect Beehives From Bears

 If you plan to hire someone for installation, assume a day’s work to complete the task which may add about $200 – $300 to the cost.

 Check our resource page Electric Fence Cost Estimator to estimate the cost based on your specifications.
+We recently revised and updated the estimator based on costs as of September 2022.
+We thought this was important in light of recent inflation.

 Now that we’ve covered the components and cost estimates, let’s set up your electric fence.